IMarty/11---Git---CI/Course.md

 "pull" when you need to download modification from the ONLINE repository

-I am a good teacher.
+I am the best teacher.